 We woke to fresh snow most mornings last week.
 I’d open my eyes and examine the light peeking around the curtain edges, deciding if it was a bright snowy glow or a darker rainy dimness, clues as to how I’d spend my day.

 It doesn’t snow every winter, or for long periods, so it’s stunning and beautiful for us every time.
 It’s also inconvenient for most folks because Portland comes to a standstill.
 Schools are closed, public transportation stalls, and most streets aren’t plowed or sanded or salted.
 Those that are can still be treacherous when shaded or traveled by inexperienced drivers, which is pretty much everyone, even if they don’t know it.
-There were crashes on every city highway and our nearest hillside road was littered with cars that slid into each other or into the steep drainage ditches on either side of the road.
+There were crashes on every city highway and our nearest hilly road was littered with cars that slid into each other or into the steep drainage ditches on either side.
 Once in, you’re stuck until a tow truck gets you out.

 Our winter storms have an element of surprise.
 While the forecasters like to use the word Snowpocalypse, my neighbor referred to our latest series of snowfalls as Snowlercoaster.
 The predictions are a maybe, or probably, or it could just hail, or snow a little but not stick, or possibly several inches, or maybe just in the mountains, or snow overnight and you don’t know when it will warm up enough to melt what’s on the roads.
 There’s a lot of wait and see before you can decide what to do and where to go.